canique/gateway/raspberry-pi-radio-hat/README.md

 [GW Log] RX Rdy: 579926, Sync Addr: 13292, Sync Addr Tout 566634, Fifo Level Tout 0, Payload Rdy Tout 0
 ```
 The radio hat gathers statistics about certain events.
-Rx Rdy (RX Ready): number of times that the radio has seen a message which is above the receive RSSI threshold (-98 dBm by default).
+Rx Rdy (RX Ready): number of times that the radio has seen a signal which is above the receive RSSI threshold (-98 dBm by default).
 This is basically the number of times that the RX LED has turned on.

-Sync Addr (Synchronization Address): number of times that a certain byte sequence has been received.
+Sync Addr (Synchronization Address): number of times that a certain byte sequence has been received after the RX Ready event.
 This byte sequence is telling the Radio Hat that this is most probably a Canique message.

 Sync Addr Tout (Synchronization Address Timeout): number of times that the radio timed out waiting for the synchronization address.
-This timeout will happen on a false Rx Ready, e.g. if the RX Ready was triggered by EMI or some other noise in the frequency spectrum.
+This timeout will happen on a false Rx Ready, e.g. if the RX Ready event was triggered by EMI or some other noise in the frequency spectrum rather than by a genuine message.
 So basically: Number of RX Ready = Number of Sync Addr + Number of Sync Addr Timeout

 Fifo Level Tout (Fifo Level Timeout): After receiving the Synchronization Address, the radio waits for a certain number of bytes to be received.
 These are written into a first-in-first-out (Fifo) queue.
 If these bytes are not received within a certain timeout, then this counter will increment.

-Payload Rdy Tout (Payload Ready Timeout): After enough bytes are written to the Fifo, the complete message must be received within a certain time.
+Payload Rdy Tout (Payload Ready Timeout): After enough bytes have been written to the Fifo, the complete message must be received within a certain time.
 If the radio fails to receive the complete message within a certain time, this counter will increment.

 ## Raspberry Pi4 Power Optimization and Tuning